tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 Now that our routing works, let’s build a form for our users to fill out.
 For login, we’ll only need an email and password.
 For registration, however, we’ll need more data.
 Let’s start with the login form, since it’s a bit easier.

 Now, there are several unique issues that we have to deal with when building forms in React Native.
 You may be used to building forms for the web, using the `<form>` element and maybe the `onSubmit` callback in React for the web.
 In React Native, we’ll primarily be using components such as `<TextInput/>`, `<PickerIOS/>`, and so on.
 We’ll trigger our `onSubmit` callback when the user presses the submit button.
-Also, it’s important to be aware of whether the user can see the input field when the keyboard expands up.
+Also, it’s important to make sure the user can see the input field when the keyboard opens.
 This is an issue we’ll deal with later.
 For now, let’s just build a simple login form.

 ```javascript
 Login.js